s-matthies/simple-prose/CONTRIBUTE.md

 ## Code of Conduct

+We are committed to fostering a welcoming, inclusive, and harassment-free community.

 Please follow our Code of Conduct.
 We expect all participants to:
 - Be respectful
 - Provide constructive feedback
 - Focus on substantive discussions
+- Avoid any form of harassment or discrimination

+If you experience or witness any unacceptable behavior, please contact the maintainer.

 ## Questions?